afifmazhar/ncaa_rankings/README.md

 The primary limitation is the ammount of data included in out model.
 Since we do not have access to detailed data on injuries, game-plans, or player strengths our rankings overly rely on team metrics.
 Additionally, our analysis predicts that a higher ranked team will always beat a lower ranked team instead of generating a probability.

+Additionally, our data is limited by the fact that it conatains only team metrics.
+This data would be more accurate and comprehensive if it included information about individual players and injuries.

 **Extensions:**